WebFiori/docs/basic-usage.md

 ```

 Now when navigating to `https://example.com/say-hi/Ibrahim BinAlshikh`, the message `Hi Ibrahim BinAlshikh.
 Welcome to my website!` will appear.
-The string `Ibrahim BinAlshikh` can be replaced by anything and it will say "hi" to it.
+The string `Ibrahim BinAlshikh` can be replaced by anything, and it will say "hi" to it.

 ### Routing to PHP Classes